CartoDB/training/_posts/2015-02-21-pratt-examples.md

 layout: page
 title: Styling and Map Examples
 subtitle: "Pratt Ongoing Projects Workshop"
-category: inter
+category: intermediate
 date: 2015-02-21 12:00:00
 author: 'Santiago Giraldo Anduaga'
 length: 2
 ---

 # Intermediate Styling and Features in CartoDB
 **Personal Projects Workshop**

 _This workshop is designed to leave a lot of flexible space to work on personal projects, tackle challenges, and achieve a safe project-need-specific learning experience with the help of experts._